-The text was accompanied by a map, shown below, showing the boundary between current-day Malawi and Tanzania as the median line through the section of the Lake that divides them.
+The text was accompanied by a map (shown below) drawing the boundary between current-day Malawi and Tanzania as a median line through the section of the Lake that divides them.
 Below in Portuguese East Africa, there is a partial line splitting the Lake between Mozambique and Malawi.
-While the failure of the line to continue after the word Nyasa, may indicate an absence of express intent to re-draft the boundary.
+The failure of the line to continue after the word Nyasa may indicate an absence of express intent to re-draft the boundary.
 However, the text, accompanying the boundary line down the middle of the lake, signials British intent at the time that the border ran through the middle of the lake and not around the periphery.